 Fortunately, Starwood's program offers a consistently good value for your points.

-As of Q1 2015, here is the Starpoints redemption chart, which shows you how many points it will take for a free standard room.
+As of Q2 2016, here is the Starpoints redemption chart, which shows you how many points it will take for a free standard room.
 The number required is quite reasonable when you consider how much it would cost in cash if you were paying for an uber-luxury Category 6 or 7 out of pocket.

 In addition to paying 100 percent with points, you can also pay with a combination of points and cash (a good way to get value out of your "leftover" points).

 You might be wondering... what is a typical Category 1?
 Or Category 4?
-Well here are three random examples for each tier to give you an idea of what to expect...
+Here are three random examples for each tier to give you an idea of what to expect...

-- Category 1: Aloft (which is a subset of W Hotels) in Winchester VA, Four Points by Sheraton Tucson Airport, Le Méridien Pyramids Hotel & Spa in Cairo, Egypt
+- Category 1: Aloft Bursa Hotel in Bursa, Turkey; Four Points by Sheraton Tucson Airport; Le Méridien Pyramids Hotel & Spa in Cairo, Egypt

-- Category 4: Aloft Chicago City Center, Le Méridien Stuttgart Germany, Sheraton Colonia Golf & Spa Resort in Uruguay
+- Category 4: Aloft Chicago City Center, Le Méridien Stuttgart Germany, Sheraton Colonia Golf & Spa Resort in Uruguay, The Westin Sydney (Australia)

 - Category 7: The St. Regis New York, Hotel President Wilson Geneva Switzerland (a Luxury Collection Hotel), The St. Regis Aspen Resort